-Republicans around the country have fought attempts to expand voting, particularly in battleground states such as Wisconsin.
-Democrats contend that the move is meant to suppress the votes of people who are more likely to vote Democratic.
+Republicans across the country have fought attempts to expand voting, particularly in battleground states such as Wisconsin.
+Democrats contend the move is meant to suppress the votes of people more likely to vote Democratic.

 The Democratic National Committee, the state Democratic Party and allied groups including the League of Women Voters sued in Wisconsin to extend the absentee ballot deadline after the April presidential primary saw long lines, fewer polling places, a shortage of workers and thousands of ballots mailed days after the election.

 Wisconsin elections officials anticipate as many as 2 million people will cast absentee ballots to avoid the risk of catching the coronavirus at the polls.
 As of Wednesday, more than 1.2 million absentee ballots had been requested and more than 350,000 had been returned.
 The last day to request a mail-in ballot is Oct.
 29, but officials say people who want to vote that way should not wait that long.

 Republicans wanted the Wisconsin Supreme Court to answer the question of whether the Legislature can appeal an injunction blocking a state law.
 The Legislature said answering that question would provide clarity, especially for the U.S. Supreme Court, which ultimately is likely to decide the case.

 Trump won Wisconsin by less than 1 percentage point — fewer than 23,000 votes — in 2016 and the state figures to be a key battleground again this year.
 Polls show Democrat Joe Biden with a slight lead but both sides expect a tight race, making these legal fights all the more important.